fallingstar56/REALM_Inference/README.md

 ⏰ Instructions on using REALM for benchmarking using custom models and running at scale will be added soon.

-# 🚧 Roadmap
+# Roadmap 🚧
 - [x] Streamlined installation
 - [x] Example scripts for getting started
 - [ ] Improved benchmarking UX:
   - [ ] End-to-end scripts for producing result plots and tables
-- [ ] Upload tabular results for all tasks / models / perturbations to ease reproducibility
 - [ ] Extended documentation
 - [ ] Performance:
   - [ ] Support vectorized environments